-- 4. Duties and Responsibilities - a) Review and report on the effectiveness of distance education activities to the Faculty Senate - b) Review and recommend revisions of the distance Education Policy Manual as needed. - c) Survey Faculty and report results on satisfaction of NMHU instructional technology. - d) Review and make recommendations to the Faculty Senate for the use of instructional technologies at NMHU. - e) Work with Educational Outreach Services on establishing annual faculty training in instructional technologies
+- a) Review and report on the effectiveness of distance education activities to the Faculty Senate - b) Review, report, and recommend on the effectiveness of the NMHU website. - Review and recommend revisions of the distance Education Policy Manual as needed. - d) Survey Faculty and report results on satisfaction of NMHU instructional technology and the website - e) Review and make recommendations to the Faculty Senate for the use of instructional technologies at NMHU. - f) Work with Educational Outreach Services on establishing annual faculty training in instructional technologies